stefanholek/rl/README.rst

     should rarely need to interact with it directly.

 generator
-    A factory turning any callable into a *completion entry function* that can be handed to readline.
+    A decorator turning any callable into a *completion entry function* that can be handed to readline.

 print_exc